moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 For each use case in this section, we also describe

 * the number of senders or receiver in a given session transmitting distinct streams,
-* whether a session has bi-direction flows of media from senders and receivers, and
+* whether a session has bi-directional flows of media from senders and receivers, and
-* the expected lowest latency requirements.
+* the worst-case expected RTT requirements.

 It is likely that we should add other characteristics, as we come to understand them.